fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

 restart -f
 ```

 I recommend to split the commands into separate files depending on their function.
-This allows you to easily rerun only the relevent part during development and debugging.
-E.g., to avoid quitting and restarting the simulation when you change your design, your only rerun the commmands that will recompile your code.
+This allows you to easily rerun only the relevant part during development and debugging.
+E.g., to avoid quitting and restarting the simulation when you change your design, your only rerun the commands that will recompile your code.
 A suggested setup is shown below:

 Add commands related to compilation in a file called *compile.do*.
 ```{code-block} tcl